Ixworth: History

 A former pumping station at Bailypool Lane off Stow Lane was given planning permission in 2012 for conversion to a residential dwelling.

 Modern Ixworth

 St Mary's Church lies just west of High Street.
 The church dates from the late 14th century with a late 15th-century tower.
 It contains memorials to Richard Coddington, who was granted the land owned by the priory following the dissolution.
 The church is a Grade I Listed Building.

 The village contains a number of other listed buildings, many on the High Street, some of which have medieval elements.
-A variety of local services remain in the village, including shops, a post office and public houses as well as a village hall, doctor's surgery, a retained fire station and police station sharing the same building.
+A variety of local services remain in the village, including shops and public houses as well as a village hall, doctor's surgery, a retained fire station and police station sharing the same building.

 Ixworth is served by rural bus routes and is on the National Express London to Great Yarmouth coach route.
 The village was bypassed in 1986 when the A143 was diverted to run to the south-east of the village.